Rohit261205/Generate-A-Colors/README.md

 # Generate-A-Colors
-This is a Generate for A Random Colors
+This is a Generate A Random Colors